marekhudyma/application-style/README.md

 # Alternative solutions
 I liked TestContainers library.
 Personally I find `http://testcompose.com` library more interesting.
 The main advantage is that it simply runs docker_compose file and reduces boilerplate code.

+# Note
+In the example I used Java 15, whereas I always wait for a [new release of Java](https://is.java.released.info)